mikaelvesavuori/demo-netlify-functions/README.md

 ### From the demo HTML

 There is also an `index.html` that's deployed to your root.
-On that page, you will find a button that should run the function.
-That gives you a very vanilla hint at how to use functions in a more realistic scenario.
-NOTE: For this to work, the site needs to be deployed.
+On that page, you will find a button that should run the function via the modern Fetch API.
+That gives you a very vanilla hint at how to use functions in a more realistic scenario. **NOTE**: For this to work, the site needs to be deployed.

 ### Running the function locally

-Read the Netlify Functions documentation for more details on that.
+Read the [Netlify Functions documentation](https://www.netlify.com/docs/functions/) for more details on that.